aws-samples/amazon-ec2-image-builder-samples/Components/Windows/create-local-user/README.md

 - an IAM policy that allows the build instance to fetch the secret by allowing the ```secretsmanager:GetSecretValue``` API action
 - (if set) The resource policy on the secret needs to allow the build instance IAM role to read it
 - (if set) The resource policy on the KMS key protecting the secret needs to allow the build instance IAM role to use it for decryption
-- a Windows image build pipeline (This component was tested with the AWS provided Windows AMIs for Server 2019)
+- a Windows image build pipeline with a minium version of Windows Server 2016

 ## Walkthrough